AY2425S2-CS2103T-W09-4/tp/docs/UserGuide.md

 - To prevent accidental deletions, there will be a secondary confirmation prompt issued after `clear` to confirm the deletion.
+- If you issue another command before issuing either the `y` or `n` command, the clearing will be automatically aborted.

 </box>